rkweehinzmann/user-documentation/docs/datasets/index.md

 ![apply filters and conditions](../datasets/img/datasets_filterNConditions_2.png)

 ## Dataset file listing

+Datasets can be viewed in different columns, sorted

 Here is the view of files belonging to a dataset: Below the PID on the top, one finds the tab **Datafiles**:
 ![list](img/dataset_details_filelist.png)